isomerpages/moe-kemingpri/_keming-glow/e–Newsletter.md

 </p>
 <p>Dear Parents,</p>
 <p>It is our delight to share with you the year-end 2025 issue of our Keeping
+in Touch e-newsletter!&nbsp;</p>
-in Touch e-newsletter!&nbsp;We hope that you will enjoy reading the e-newsletter together with your child.
-You could access our e-newsletter via this link:
+<p>We hope that you will enjoy reading the e-newsletter together with your
-<a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/keming022025</a>
+child.
+You could access our e-newsletter via this link: <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/keming022025</a>
 </p>
 <p>Happy reading!</p>
 <hr>